cjwit/lessonplans/InstructorHandbook.md

 The students’ final exam project is to teach a modern artist of their choice to the class.

-## Music Theory
+### Music Theory

 There are Alfred music theory books on the shelf.
 I’m sorry that they aren’t on the desk!
 I wasn’t aware that this course was running when I left the books.
 I start with book one and work through book one and book two of the Alfred.
 Usually, I spend Monday and Wednesday of each week working on theory, Tuesday and Thursday working on aural skills (sight reading, dictation, listening) and Friday as a music history day.
 I use the ipads for the students to do composition and record music.
 All of the apps on the ipads are pretty awesome for composition.
 Most (if not all) of the ipads have an aural skills app as well.

-## Ipads
+### iPads

-The ipads all have a passcode on them.
+The iPads all have a passcode on them.
 The passcode is 3424.
 There are four new ipads that haven’t been set up yet.
 Feel free to use them in any class you want.
 They were bought by the vocal music department.
 Sometimes, other staff will ask if they can borrow them.
 This is fine as long as they come back to you and you have them when you need them.

 ## Concerts

-### October Cabaret
+**October Cabaret**

 For this concert, they usually do two to three pieces as a group, one guys piece, a girls piece, and each of them has the opportunity to do a solo (but only if they want to).
 Solos have to be able to be purchased on musicnotes.com.
 Talk to main office about how they want you to purchase the music.
 I know they used textbook money at one point.